Tarot Cards vs Oracle Cards: What Makes Them Different?

 Both tarot and oracle cards are a wonderful way to explore your deeper self.
 They can give you clarity, ease anxiety around a stressful situation, and help you unpack limiting aspects of yourself.
 You can certainly use them to give you a sense of what’s ahead but I rather encourage readers to use them to understand themselves on a deeper level.

 There are distinct differences between the two decks.
 If you’re nervous about starting with tarot, then pick a set of oracle cards that resonate with you.
 Once you gain some more confidence using cards then you can venture into tarot cards.
-But, I do find using both types are fantastic tools to empowering myself and others to grow and transform one’s life for the better.
+But, I do find using both types are fantastic tools to empower myself and others to grow and transform one’s life for the better.